 What is Attuned Eating?

-Ultimately, making peace with food involves attunement with food, mind, and body.
-The process of making peace with food and becoming an attuned eater involves 3 primary internal stages:
+Making peace with food and becoming an attuned eater involves 3 primary internal stages:

 - Practicing physical self-care including sleep, not skipping meals